bensheldon/island94-jekyll/_posts/2023-12-19-solid-queue-first-impressions.md

 tags: [Rails, GoodJob]
 ---

-# First impressions of Solid Queue: looks nice!

 [Solid Queue](https://github.com/basecamp/solid_queue) was [released yesterday](https://dev.37signals.com/introducing-solid-queue/), a new relational-database backend for Active Job.

 I'm the author of [GoodJob](https://github.com/bensheldon/good_job) and I've been [following along](https://island94.org/2023/10/reflections-on-good-job-for-solid-queue) and am very interested and excited about Solid Queue.
 These are some things I noticed when first going through it.

 **tl;dr;** It's nice!
 I learned some things.
-It makes a few different choices than GoodJob and I'm very curious how they turn out (in a good way!)
+It makes a few different choices than GoodJob and I'm very curious how they turn out (in a good way!).

 I admit, I didn't run Solid Queue in production.
 I poked through the code, got the development environment set up (spent the majority of my time trying to get `mysql2` to compile, which is no surprise for me; [Trilogy is my day job](https://github.blog/2022-08-25-introducing-trilogy-a-new-database-adapter-for-ruby-on-rails/)), ran the test suite and tried TDDing a new feature for it: `perform_all_later` support.
 These are just my notes, something to refer back to.